orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   listed for a package unless the package lists 3.14 in the setup.py, pyproject.toml, or in the CI files/folder.

+  The rules are order by most known and trusted to least known info and least trusted.

   Fallback rule 1:

-    - Use either the oldest active LTS version (python3_11), or only add the Python slot if the major.minor version for that package is listed for the LTS distro.
-    - Do not eager bump the Python version unless an app package needs it.
-    - If eager bumped leave the reason:  Needed for `<package name>`
-    - If you do not leave a reason, it will be reverted back to upstream listed versions.
+    If the version is explicitly stated by officially by the project, do the following...

+    - List all versions from setup.py or pyproject.toml if possible.

   Fallback rule 2:

-    - List all versions from setup.py or pyproject.toml if possible.
+    If the version is indirectly stated by the project with high specificity, do the following...

+    - If the CI image is listed for "defaults for distros" table from above, add the corresponding Python slot(s).
+    - If a Dockerfile exists, use corresponding "default for distros" table from above, to add the Python slot(s).
+    - If the Python version is in the build files (CMakeLists.txt, meson.build, etc), add the versions allowed.

+  Fallback rule 3:

+    If the version is vaguely stated by the project or too old, do the following...

+    - Use either the oldest active LTS version (python3_11) and test it interactively, or only add the Python slots if the major.minor version for that package is listed for the LTS distro yet still test that version.
+If the LTS distro adds patches to enable that package to be used for that Python version, then they should be added.

+  Fallback rule 4:

+    If the version is totally unknown but discovered by you, do the following ...

+    - If the app is set to USE="python_single_target_python3_11" or any other LTS Python version and you tested the package interactively or by test suite, use that version for PYTHON_COMPAT.
+    - If your PYTHON_SINGLE_TARGET from /etc/portage/make.conf uses python3_11
+      or any LTS version, use python3_11 for PYTHON_COMPAT.
+    - If none of the above apply, use the one stated in `/etc/python-exec/python-exec.conf` for the ebuild's PYTHON_COMPAT.

+  Fallback rule 5:

+    All dependencies need to have the same consistent Python version.
+If not the same, the following is required changes are required

+    - If the slot is missing in the dependency that the parent package needs, downgrade/upgrade the dependency package.
+    - If the slot is missing in the dependency that the parent package needs and the dependency project is defunct, adjust PYTHON_COMPAT for the on app to the oldest active LTS package on this distro to verify that the dependency works interactively or run the test suite on the dependency package.

+  Fallback rule 6:

+    Unsupported Python versions should be documentated and modifications documented.
+It is assumed that the ebuild maintainer(s) made either a mistake, a poor quality edit that is unverified working, or copy and pasted an old ebuild template that hasn't been throughly updated or partially updated.
+The upstream developer lists the last tested working version which the package will revert back to.

     - Do not eager bump the Python version unless an app package needs it.
     - If eager bumped leave the reason:  Needed for `<package name>`
     - If you do not leave a reason, it will be reverted back to upstream listed versions.

-  Fallback rule 3:

-    - If the CI image is listed for defaults for distros table, add the corresponding python slot(s).
-    - If a Dockerfile exists, use corresponding default for distros table, to add the python slot(s).
-    - If the app is set to USE="python_single_target_python3_11" and you tested lib/app interactively or by test suite, use python3_11.
-    - If the app is set to USE="python_single_target_python3_12" and you tested lib/app interactively or by test suite, use python3_12.
-    - If your PYTHON_SINGLE_TARGET from /etc/portage/make.conf uses python3_11, use python3_11.
-    - If your PYTHON_SINGLE_TARGET from /etc/portage/make.conf uses python3_12, use python3_12.
-    - If the Python version is in the build files (CMakeLists.txt, meson.build, etc), add the versions allowed.
-    - If none of the above apply and you tested it with python3_13, use python3_13, assuming the distro fallback of PYTHON_SINGLE_TARGET="python3_13".
-If you do use that Python version, then it may not be compatible with D12, U24 based packages.
-    - If the slot is missing in the dependency that the parent package needs, downgrade/upgrade the dependency package.
-    - If the slot is missing in the dependency that the parent package needs and the dependency project is defunct, adjust PYTHON_COMPAT based on app package's python_single_python3_11 or python_single_python3_12.
     - Any unofficial Python version added should be documented next to or below PYTHON_COMPAT, or it may be reverted back to the known working versions provided by upstream.
       List of reasons examples:
       - Needed for `<package name>`
       - Test suite passed with Python 3.13
       - Integration test passed with Python 3.13
       - Interactive test passed with Python 3.13
       - Test suite and integration testing passed with Python 3.13
     - Consider deleting the ebuild if PYTHON_COMPAT is python3_10 or less but only if it is not necessary to keep it in order for the app to work.
-    - If the Python package contains a prebuilt binary and built using an EOL release, that Python package release should be deleted.
+    - If the Python package contains a prebuilt binary and built using an distro release version that is EOL, that Python package release should be deleted for security reasons because it may contain a statically linked implementations.

   Commentary